Red's Alphas First Chapter

 With Grandpa’s gun in hand, I’m the predator.

+I search the perimeter near the house before I go deeper into the woods.
+Despite the summer night, a chill penetrates my light jacket.
 That bitch better be worth it, Elliot.
 The foliage becomes denser the farther away I get from the house.
 Even with the full moon above, barely any silvery light streams through.
 It’s only when I come near a creek that the trees turn scarcer, negating the need of a flashlight to illuminate the way.
 After I shut it off, I wait a few seconds for my eyes to adjust to the gloom.

 “Elliot,” I call out in a half-whisper, but all I hear is dead silence.